Chapter 7 Eligibility in Florida

 The more you understand about eligibility requirements and the bankruptcy process, the more you will realize that Chapter 7 may be the opportunity you are looking for to get a fresh start from debt.
 If you are eligible, you can start with one affordable down payment on the retainer fee.
 Starting that very day, you can tell creditors and debt collectors that you have a lawyer.
 By law, they will have to take all further collections actions through The Golden Law Group.

 Are you eligible for Chapter 7 under U.S. and Florida bankruptcy laws?
 Probably.
 Call to find out.
-Yes, you are just one phone call away from getting the fresh start you need.
+You are just one phone call away from getting the fresh start you need.